 In case you missed it, we’ve been talking about earning, saving up for college and such, saving on things like credit cards, paying taxes (while legally minimizing them) and planning for retirement.
-We, missionaries and nonprofit workers, need to talk about these things because as “vagabonds” our finances are just so much different from everyone else’s.
+We, missionaries, teachers, nonprofit workers, and other limited-income workers, need to talk about these things because as “vagabonds” our finances are just so much different from everyone else’s.
 The rules for IRA contributions, the need to use a VPN just to access a bank account, the threat of brokerage lockouts and the real fear of making false steps with income tax and Social Security are seldom treated online and often misunderstood by financial advisors and tax preparers.

 However, there is an even bigger reason that we want to talk about Vagabond Finances.
 We want to win!
 As selfish as that might sound, we want to win our financial freedom for very good and upright reasons that some people and many websites just won’t understand.
 Here are several that are dear to my heart and yours:

 1. To not be a burden on others

 Today’s nonprofit workers can’t become tomorrow’s nonprofit retirees.
 We’ll discuss this more fully under retiring, but there is no question that needing donors’ and churches’ and even family members’ financial support after years of overseas service is becoming less and less possible.
 Not only that, but if those donors funds are given to us for 20 or 30 years of retirement, who will fund the next generation of nonprofit workers?

 I’m not talking Ferraris, Rolexes and Harvard here, but I am talking about providing decently for our children, our aging parents and others who may depend on us.
 The world (those in the US and abroad) is watching to see if we will love our family as we have loved our donors and those we’ve served.

 3. To fund our own work abroad